OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

   return returnObjects
 }

-// This function converts a 2D-array of values into a generic JSON object.
+// This function converts a 2D array of values into a generic JSON object.
 // In this case, we have defined the TableData object, but any similar interface would work. function returnObjectFromValues(values: string[][]): TableData[] {
   let objectArray: TableData[] = [];